 Case 6: What Happens if a Scheduled Password Reset Scheduled Task Runs When a Password is Checked Out?

 PMP provides an option to create scheduled tasks for automatic and periodic password resets.
 It is possible that a scheduled task starts executing the reset of a password that is currently checked out by a user.
 If that reset task is allowed to execute successfully, the user will be working with an outdated password.
 To avoid such password mismatch issues, PMP will prevent the reset of that password alone while all other passwords of other resources that are part of the scheduled task will be reset.
 The failure to reset the exempted password during the password reset schedule will reflect on the audit trails.

 Case 7: Disabling Access Control

-As an administrator, if you want to disable access control for any resource, you may do so at any time as explained below:
+As an administrator, if you want to disable access control for any resource or an account, you may do so at any time as explained below.

-Access Control for the selected resource will be deactivated.
-That means, any user who has permission to view the password (owned/shared) will be able to view the password without going through the access control process for that particular resource.
+Now, the Access Control for the selected resources or accounts is deactivated.
+So, any user who has permission to view a password (owned/shared) can directly view the password without going through the access control process.

 Case 8: Transferring Approver Privileges to Other Administrators

-When an administrator leaves the organization or moves to a different department, resources owned by that administrator are transferred to some other administrator.
+When an administrator leaves the organization or moves to a different department, resources/ accounts owned by that administrator are transferred to some other administrator.
 If the departing administrator had acted as the approver for password release requests, the approval privileges should also be transferred.
-All the resources that were earlier controlled by one admin can be easily transferred in bulk to another admin.
+All the resources and accounts that were earlier controlled by one admin can be easily transferred in bulk to another admin.
 Follow the below steps to learn how to transfer approver privileges from one administrator to another.